Xenix: Transfer of ownership to SCO

+Replacement

+By 1988 AT&T reported that Xenix developers were about half of the 500,000 Unix licenses worldwide.
 SCO released its SCO Unix as a higher-end product, based on System V R3 and offering a number of technical advances over Xenix; Xenix remained in the product line.
 In the meantime, AT&T and Sun Microsystems completed the merge of Xenix, BSD, SunOS and System V R3 into System V R4.
 The last version of SCO Xenix/386 itself was System V R2.3.4, released in 1991.

 Features

 Aside from its AT&T Unix base, Xenix incorporated elements from BSD, notably the vi text editor and its supporting libraries (termcap and curses).
 Its kernel featured some original extensions by Microsoft, notably file locking and semaphores, while to the userland Microsoft added a "visual shell" for menu-driven operation instead of the traditional UNIX shell.
 A limited form of local networking over serial lines (RS-232 ports) was possible through the "micnet" software, which supported file transfer and electronic mail, although UUCP was still used for networking via modems.

 OEMs often added further modifications to the Xenix system.